illinois-cs419/illinois-cs419.github.io/_assignments/mp3.md

 + Rendered in perspective
 + Skyboxing
 + Allow the user view to orbit around the teapot.
-+ Allow the user to make the teapot rotate.<br/>
++ Allow the user to make the teapot rotate.
-**This is different than oribiting the teapot and you should be able to both make the teapot rotate and orbit around it**
 + A control in the HTML that allows the user to switch between
   1. simply shading the teapot
-  2.making the teapot reflective
+  2. making the teapot reflective
   3. making the teapot refractive.

 + Your code should use a cubemap for the required texture effects.